yifwang/PowerApps-components/README.md

   - [Introducing canvas components](https://powerapps.microsoft.com/en-us/blog/components-available-in-preview/)

 # Feedback
-Please leave any comments in this repo, or post in [forums](https://powerusers.microsoft.com/t5/tag/Components/tg-p/category-id/PowerApps1) with #component.
+Please leave any comments in this repo.
+Your feedback is important to us.
+You are welcome to create and submit your component to this repo to share with everyone!
+General component question or discussion can be posted in [forums](https://powerusers.microsoft.com/t5/tag/Components/tg-p/category-id/PowerApps1) with #component.

 Maintainer: Yifei Wang